oracleimc/workshops/appdev/cloudnative/k8s/OKE/deployments.storage.OKE3.md

 cd people-rest-service
 ```

 2. As part of this project, it comes with kubernete descriptors for creating you mysql instance.
 We are going to start with creating the persistent volume for mysql.
 While in the project's folder execute the following command.
+If you are using a different Region other than EU-FRANKFURT.
+Then:

+**Fix and apply correct claim:**
++ Edit the claim file (mysql-volume-claim.yaml)
++ Replace `EU-FRANKFURT-1-AD-1` to the correct one* (such as `UK-LONDON-1-AD-1` if you are using London region)
++ Save

 ```
 kubectl create -f ./k8s/claims/mysql-volume-claim.yaml